Safety & Accidents

 We are dedicated to making the world safer for horses and those who care for them.

-We have worked alongside other leading organisations, including the National Police Chiefs Council, Blue Cross, RSPCA, Forestry Commission Wales, GEM Motoring Assist, the Ministry of Defence, NFU Mutual and PRP Rescue in order to raise awareness on horse riding safety.
+We work alongside other leading organisations, including the National Police Chiefs Council, Blue Cross, RSPCA, Forestry Commission Wales, GEM Motoring Assist, the Ministry of Defence, NFU Mutual and PRP Rescue in order to raise awareness on equestrian safety.

 Why our work is crucial

 We launched our horse incidents website to help better understand the rate of equine-related incidents across the UK.
 The website provides users with a simple and easily accessible method of reporting an incident they have been involved in.
-Covering a range of incidents including road traffic incidents and near misses, dog related incidents, fireworks and cycling, the website allows us to collate statistics on the range and rate of incidents occurring across the country.
+Covering a range of incidents including road traffic incidents and near misses, dog related incidents, fireworks, cycling, and more - the website allows us to collate statistics on the range and rate of incidents occurring across the UK.

 Anyone can report their incidents or near misses to us; you don’t have to be a BHS member.
 It is vital each and every incident is recorded in order to be added to our national statistics.